mtd8t3/vendor-iframe-prototype/README.md

 This prototype demonstrates how to integrate EZLynx into our proprietary front-end UX via an iframe, using a reverse proxy to bypass X-Frame-Options restrictions.

+## Current Implementation Status

+✅ Successfully implemented a proof-of-concept that:
+- Displays EZLynx login page in an iframe through our proxy
+- Bypasses X-Frame-Options restrictions using a custom proxy server
+- Demonstrates side-by-side comparison of direct iframe (fails) vs. proxied iframe (works)
+- Successfully maintains proxy path structure for authentication handling

+❌ Known issues to address:
+- CSS styling issues persist - the login form displays but without proper styling
+- Post-login redirects may still require additional handling for full functionality
+- Some static resources (images, fonts) may not be loading correctly

 ## Project Structure

-- `index.html` - Main application shell that mimics our CRM interface, now with direct EZLynx iframe
+- `index.html` - Main application shell with side-by-side iframes for comparison
 - `styles.css` - Styling for the prototype following our design aesthetic
-- `script.js` - Handles the iframe integration logic with specific EZLynx account path
-- `iframe-content.html` - A placeholder/simulation for comparison (left side)
-- `proxy-server.js` - Node.js reverse proxy server targeting EZLynx
+- `proxy-server.js` - Node.js reverse proxy server bypassing X-Frame-Options restrictions
 - `package.json` - Node.js dependencies for the proxy server

-## Current Implementation

-The prototype displays two iframes side by side for direct comparison:

-1. **Standard Iframe** (left side) - Using placeholder content
-   - Demonstrates regular iframe embedding without proxy
-   - Shows the baseline implementation for comparison

-2. **Proxy-Enabled Iframe** (right side) - Using reverse proxy approach
-   - Currently embedding EZLynx account overview (91492473)
-   - The proxy server:
-     - Targets the EZLynx domain (app.ezlynx.com)
-     - Intercepts requests to the specific account path
+## How the Proxy Works

+Our proxy server uses the following techniques to enable iframe embedding:

+1. **Header Manipulation**
-     - Strips out X-Frame-Options and related security headers
+   - Removes X-Frame-Options and Content-Security-Policy headers
-     - Returns the modified response, allowing iframe embedding
+   - Adds CORS headers to allow resources to load

+2. **Cookie Handling**
+   - Rewrites cookie domains and paths
+   - Passes cookies through to maintain authentication

+3. **Redirect Handling**
+   - Captures and rewrites redirects to maintain proxy path
+   - Tracks and logs redirect activity for debugging

+4. **Advanced Configuration**
+   - Supports WebSockets for real-time features
+   - Adds browser-like headers for authenticity
+   - Follows redirects within the proxy

 ## How to Run